Patient education: Deep vein thrombosis (DVT) (Beyond the Basics)

 Venous thrombosis is a condition in which a blood clot (thrombus) forms in a vein.
 This clot can limit blood flow through the vein, causing swelling and pain.
 Most commonly, venous thrombosis occurs in the "deep veins" in the legs, thighs, or pelvis (figure 1); this is called a deep vein thrombosis, or DVT.

 This topic review discusses the risk factors, signs and symptoms, diagnostic process, and treatment of a deep vein thrombosis.
 The diagnosis and treatment of pulmonary embolisms are discussed separately.
-(See "Patient information: Pulmonary embolism (Beyond the Basics)".)
+(See "Patient education: Pulmonary embolism (Beyond the Basics)".)

 DEEP VEIN THROMBOSIS RISK FACTORS